Colombia protesters hope to channel wave of discontent

-BOGOTA, Colombia (AP) — Colombians angry with conservative President Iván Duque are hoping to channel Latin America’s wave of discontent as they take to the streets Thursday with a long list of grievances, from persistent economic inequality to violence against social activists.
+BOGOTA, Colombia (AP) — Colombians angry with conservative President Iván Duque hoped to channel Latin America’s wave of discontent as they took to the streets by the tens of thousands on Thursday with a long list of grievances, from persistent economic inequality to violence against social activists.

-Labor unions, student groups and ordinary citizens are expected to join in what could be one of the nation’s biggest demonstrations in recent years, testing an unpopular government as unrest grips the region.
+Students, teachers and labor union organizers marched across the country in one of the nation’s biggest demonstrations in recent years, testing an unpopular government as unrest grips the region.

+Police estimated 207,000 people overall took part in protests in several cities.

+“It’s about time,” said Julio Contreras, 23, a medical student.
+“No more of the same – lies, corruption.
+We’re here to put up a fight.”

+The protests were largely peaceful but there were scattered confrontations between riot police and demonstrators, who at one point tried to march along a road leading to Bogota’s international airport but were turned back with tear gas.

-Analysts are skeptical, however, that the event will generate any prolonged unrest like that seen recently in Bolivia, Chile and Ecuador, noting a lack of unifying factors in a divided country that is one of the region’s stronger economic performers.
+Analysts were skeptical that the event would generate any prolonged unrest like that seen recently in Bolivia, Chile and Ecuador, noting a lack of unifying factors in a divided country that is one of the region’s stronger economic performers.

 “We’re not in a pre-insurrectional climate,” said Yann Basset, a professor at Bogota’s Rosario University.
 “I’m not sure there’s a general rejection of the political system.”

-The Duque government is nevertheless on edge, deploying 170,000 officers to enforce security while closing border crossings and deporting 24 Venezuelans accused of entering the country to instigate unrest.
+The Duque government has nevertheless been on edge, deploying 170,000 officers to enforce security while closing border crossings and deporting 24 Venezuelans accused of entering the country to instigate unrest.

 “They are preparing as if for a war,” said Ariel Ávila, deputy director of the Peace and Reconciliation Foundation.
 “But it’s very vague what they’ve shared about any potential disturbances.”